gshamay/SR-GNN/README.md

 ```
 the preprocess generate a directory with data files, in .\datasets\ directory

-the directory name will contain some of teh optional parameters
+the directory name will contain some of the optional parameters

 for example: datasets\digineticaEOS_0.0_EOSNum_1_EvalEOS_False_bEvalEOSTestOnly_False